rockset/rockset-js/packages/dev-server/README.md

 Once you have started the development server, navigate to `localhost:PORT` in your browser.

-You should see a listing of all of the different Query Lambdas in your Rockset Project.
+You should see a listing of all of the different Query Lambdas in your local project.
 Select one of the Query Lambdas to start executing it.

 ### Executing a Lambda